 11 The LORD of armies is with us; The God of Jacob is our stronghold.”
 Psalm 46:1-11 NASB

-In one sense, Psalm 46 is a warning by God against His enemies, and it is also an encouragement for His own people.
+In one sense, Psalm 46 is a warning by God against His enemies, and it is also an encouragement for His people.
 This Psalm is saying God is with His people and a refuge when it looks like things are overwhelming (v.
 1).
-Therefore, don’t fear in the midst of troubles before God (v.
+Therefore, don’t fear amid troubles before God (v.
 2).
 He is a sure foundation and an ever-joyful presence along with His mighty armies for His own people (vs. 4-7).
 Come and behold, look hard and long, at the mighty providential works of God (vs. 8-9) because there is no doubt He will be exalted among the nations (v.
 10).
-God is a stronghold for His own people (v.
+God is a stronghold for His people (v.
 11).

 Some teachings associated with this verse might have you think there is a “gateway” of silence/calmness into the unknown called God and if you tap into it, you can know the unknowable.
 This is generally known as contemplative prayer (or contemplative spirituality).
 It is used as a meditative technique to embrace a transformed state of mind/thinking.
 But there is no actual Biblical instruction that tells us these things.
 Do we read anywhere in this passage that we are to silently position ourselves in order to know God?
 No!